-The Group has adopted processes and procedures ensuring timely, reliable communication of relevant information to the parties concerned.
-The reporting structures which exist for all the Group's major business processes, enable the gathering and circulation of relevant information at the various levels of the company, and ensure that a shared language exists between the Group's different organizational levels (subsidiaries and functional departments).
-Examples are provided by the annual budget process, the monthly and quarterly country performance reviews, and the various reporting schemes (financial, human resources, corporate social responsibility, etc.).
+The reporting structures which exist for all the Group's major business processes, enable the gathering and circulation of relevant and reliable information at the various levels of the company, and ensure that a shared language exists between the Group's different organizational levels (subsidiaries and functional departments).
+Examples are provided by the annual budget process, the monthly and quarterly country performance reviews, and the various reporting schemes (financial, human resources, corporate social and environmental responsibility, etc.).